Plumsail/forms-docs/SharePoint/how-to/language.rst

 .. title:: SharePoint forms for alternative languages

 .. meta::
-   :description: How to create new forms for alternative languages in Plumsail Forms
+   :description: How to create new forms for alternative languages and configure routing to them in Plumsail Forms

 How to create different SharePoint forms for alternative languages
 ===================================================================